clemson-cal/vapor/README.md

 If a is an array, the construct `a = a.at(space).map(f)` will map only the elements inside the index space through the function `f`, leaving the other values unchanged.

+#### Executors

+Hardware-agnostic accelerated array transformations in Vapor are accomplished by use of an "executor" construct.
+The execution of a lazily evaluated array, to a memory-backed one, is done by parallelizing the traveral of the array, either to multiple CPU cores, or to a "device" kernel in the case of GPU executions.
+There is also a bare-bones sequential executor which sequentially traverses arrays.

+#### Allocators

+Todo...

 ### Stack-allocated vectors